-- Does the school have a set of robust policies and - Do you have an acceptable use policy (AUP)?
-Is everyone aware of it? - Does your anti-bullying policy include references to - Are there effective sanctions for breaching the policy - Have you appointed an e-safety co-ordinator? - Is the school network safe and secure? - Do you use an accredited internet service provider? - Do you use a filtering/monitoring product?
+- Does the school have a set of robust policies and practices? - Do you have an acceptable use policy (AUP)?Is everyone aware of it? - Does your anti-bullying policy include references to cyberbullying? - Are there effective sanctions for breaching the policy in place? - Have you appointed an e-safety co-ordinator?